tugboat/pakyow-web/manual/06 Handlers.markdown

 <h1 id="section_6">6 Handlers</h1>

-Handlers are named code blocks that can be invoked either explicitly or implicitly.
+Handlers are named code blocks that can be invoked explicitly and, in two cases, implicitly.
 They are defined within a 'handlers' block in application.rb.

 A handler is defined with a name and an optional response status.